amirardalan/amirardalan.com/README.md

 # amir.sh

-Personal website built with my [Startup](https://github.com/amirardalan/startup) project.
+Amir Ardalan's personal website built with [Startup](https://github.com/amirardalan/startup).
+This is Markdown Blog and CMS written in TypeScript.
+Publish and edit blog posts in Next.js App Router using Supabase, Drizzle, MDX, and On-demand Revalidation.

 ### Features